Muswell Hill

-Muswell Hill is a suburban district of the London Borough of Haringey, north London.
+Muswell Hill is a district of the London Borough of Haringey, north London.
 The hill, which reaches over 100 m above sea level, is situated 5+1/2 mi north of Charing Cross.

 Neighbouring areas include Highgate, Hampstead Garden Suburb, East Finchley and Crouch End.
 It has many streets with Edwardian architecture.

 History

+Ancient Roman presence in the area has been attested to through the discovery of Roman coins near Southwood Lane and Muswell Hill Road.

 The earliest records of Muswell Hill date from the 12th century.
 The Bishop of London, who was the Lord of the Manor of Haringey, owned the area and granted 26 ha, located to the east of Colney Hatch Lane, to a newly formed order of nuns.
 The nuns built a chapel on the site and called it Our Lady of Muswell.

 The name Muswell is believed to come from a natural spring or well (the "Mossy Well"), said to have miraculous properties.
 A traditional story tells that Scottish king Malcolm IV was cured of disease after drinking the water.
 The area became a place of pilgrimage for healing during medieval times.
 The River Moselle, which has its source in Muswell Hill and Highgate, derives its name from this district; it was originally known as the Mosa or Mosella.
 Until the 1950s, the town's name was often pronounced "Muzzle Hill".

 In the 18th century Muswell Hill was a scattered village consisting mainly of detached villas with large gardens.
 In 1787 one commentator wrote that nowhere within 100 mi of London was there a village so pleasant or with such varied views.
 Little had changed by the middle of the 19th century.
 One of the houses of the time was The Limes.
 This house occupied the angle of Muswell Hill Road with Colney Hatch Lane and was a three-storeyed house with portico and two-storeyed wing approached by a double carriage drive through impressive gateways.
 The large grounds of the house extended to Tetherdown and included a lake.
-Opposite The Limes was Muswell Hill pond and beyond that the Green Man inn, built of stone.
+Opposite The Limes was Muswell Hill pond and beyond that the Green Man inn, built of stone and likely dating to at least 1552.
+Colney Hatch Lane itself was part of an ancient route from London to the north, and was once known as Muswell Hill Lane.

 Further down the hill past the Green Man was The Elms, a squat three-storeyed house later improved by Thomas Cubitt standing in 4.5 ha, part of the grounds of which were laid out by Joseph Paxton.
 A short distance down the north side of Muswell Hill was The Grove, which was three storeys high and had nine bays with pedimented projections at each end.
 It stood in 3.2 ha of grounds which contained a 184 m avenue of oaks.
 In 1774 the house was occupied by Topham Beauclerk.
+The Elms was demolished in 1900 to make way for Dukes Avenue.